Madison-Bunting/INDE-577/README.md

 This repository covers a graduate-level industrial engineering course on the fundamentals of data science and machine learning

 ## Course Description
-Fundamentals of data science and machine learning.
+Fundamentals of data science and machine learning during the Fall 2021 semester at Rice University.
 Topics include: introduction to scikit-learn, Keras and tensorflow2, linear and logistic regression, clustering, support vector machines, random forest trees, neural networks, deep learning, natural language processing.
 Recommended Prerequisite(s): Three semesters of calculus.
 A background in some programming language would be extremely useful.

+Files in this repository are Jupyter Notebook projects demonstrating machine learning algorithms learned in class and referenced in various textbooks.
+This repository primarily contains supervised learning algorithms and supervised learning algorithms.

 Data Science tools used in this course:
 - Python version 3.6 or higher
-- Jupyter notebooks
   - Pandas
   - Numpy
   - Scikitlearn